Beginner Banjos

 What is the best entry level banjo?

-Our most popular entry-level range is the McNeela Celt Banjo – a high-performance 4-string banjo designed with Irish traditional music in mind.
-Available in both 17-fret and 19-fret models with resonator bodies, these banjos are ideal for Irish banjo students and even intermediate players looking for quality sound and build at a beginner price.
+• Irish Tenor Beginner Banjos: Our most popular option is the McNeela Celt Tenor Banjo — a high-performance 4-string banjo designed for Irish traditional music.
+Available in 17-fret and 19-fret models with resonator bodies, it’s the ideal irish banjo for beginners and even intermediate players looking for great tone and reliable build at an affordable price.

 Frequently Asked Questions About Best Banjos for Beginners